kudos03/react-redux-boilerplate/README.md

 ## Available Scripts

-I didn't something special just arranged some file according to I like it.
+I didn't something special, just arranged files according to strucutre I like it.
 Give your feedback for this folder structure

 # Repo's Origin